svergun/packer-vsphere-iso/README.md

   - `vmware_iso_url_checksum` - the checksum of the ISO image of the operating system distribution.
   - `vmware_cl_tmpl_name` - the name of the VM template in the VMware Content Library.
   - `vmware_cl_tmpl_descr` - the description of the VM template in the VMware Content Library.
-- `scripts/<OS_DISTRUBUTIVE>-<OS>-<OS_DISTRIBUTIVE_VERSION>.sh` (e.g. `scripts/rocky-linux-9.sh`) - this file contains the scripts used to customize the OS VM template.
+- `scripts/<OS>-<OS_DISTRIBUTIVE>.sh` (e.g. `scripts/rocky-linux.sh`) - this file contains the scripts used to customize the OS VM template.
-- `http/autoinstall-<OS_DISTRUBUTIVE>-<OS>-<OS_DISTRIBUTIVE_VERSION>.cfg` (e.g. `http/autoinstall-rocky-linux-9.3.cfg`) - this file contains the Kickstart configuration used to automate the installation of the OS VM template.
+- `http/autoinstall-<OS_DISTRUBUTIVE>.cfg` (e.g. `http/autoinstall-rocky-server.cfg`) - this file contains the Kickstart configuration used to automate the installation of the OS VM template.

 ### Supported Operating Systems

 This repository supports building VM templates for the following operating system:

-- Rocky Linux 9.4
-- Rocky Linux 9.5
+- Rocky Linux 9 Latest
-- Debian Linux 12.1.0
-- Debian Linux 12.2.0
+- Debian Linux 11.11.0
-- Debian Linux 12.4.0
+- Debian Linux Current
-- Ubuntu Server 22.04.3
+- Ubuntu Server 22.04 Latest
-- Ubuntu Server 23.10
+- Ubuntu Server 24.04 Latest

 ### Handling Sensitive Data